 This warm soft mawa cake with cardamom and nutmeg reminds me of Parsi bakeries in Mumbai.
 Merwan’s bakery has the best mawa cakes and this recipe is as close as I could get to those.
 The cake has a dense texture from mawa or milk solids and yet tastes light and heavenly.
 This cake is perfect for tea time.
 I like my cake a little warm with a hot cup of masala chai.

 For the best tasting cake, use freshly ground green cardamom powder and freshly grated nutmeg.
+If that is not available, try pre-ground powders.
 I’ve never tried this cake with milk powder, but if mawa is not available where you live, you may try substituting milk powder in the recipe.

 - 1/2 cup unsalted butter or ghee

 - 1 cup grated mawa or milk powder

 - 1 tsp baking powder

 - 1/2 cup milk

 - Preheat oven to 350 degrees.

 - Add grated mawa or milk powder and mix.